RESTOR: Knowledge Recovery in Machine Unlearning: Related Work

-\paragraph{Evaluation Benchmarks} \citet{eldan2023s} propose the task of forgetting Harry Potter where the goal is to make it difficult for the unlearned model to generate content about him. \citet{maini2024tofu} introduce a task of fictitious unlearning with $200$ fictitious authors and GPT-generated question-answer pairs to assess how well unlearning algorithms forget specific authors while retaining knowledge about untargeted authors. \citet{li2024wmdp} focus on unlearning harmful knowledge and test algorithms with multiple-choice questions.
-Meanwhile, \citet{jin2024rwku} emphasize real-world knowledge unlearning, broadly evaluating methods across various downstream tasks, including adversarial prompts.
-These benchmarks focus on forgetting unlearning data while preserving utility on other (possibly related) concepts; we emphasize model recovery through unlearning.
+\citet{eldan2023s} propose the task of forgetting Harry Potter, aiming to make it difficult for the unlearned model to generate content about that concept. \citet{maini2024tofu} introduce fictitious unlearning with $200$ fictitious authors and GPT-generated Q\&A pairs to test forgetting specific authors while retaining untargeted authors’ knowledge. \citet{li2024wmdp} focus on unlearning harmful knowledge with multiple-choice questions. \citet{jin2024rwku} evaluate real-world knowledge unlearning across various scenarios, including adversarial prompts.
+These benchmarks focus on forgetting data while maintaining model utility.
+However, our work emphasizes removing the \emph{influence of data points}, rather than just prioritizing utility.
+We evaluate this by examining how the model represents concepts from the unlearning targets after the procedure is complete.
+Our key insight is that the model possessed accurate representations of these concepts before encountering the problematic training examples.
+Therefore, if we successfully remove the influence of these examples, the model should revert to its prior, correct knowledge state.
+Our evaluations, which we call restorative unlearning, measures the success of unlearning algorithms according to this criteria.